EssiasSouza/backup-cleaning/README.md

 # Backup cleaning
-## Application Goal
+### Purpose of the application
-This application allows to purge folders of backups in a server.
+The **Backup cleaning** allows to purge folders of backups in a server.
 The parameters of time (in days), locations and logs configurations can be set through a file named settings.json.

+The settings.json file uses some examples to config:

 needed dependences